DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 #### Feedback from the Group

 - For the next room VFX, have something shooting up from the circle
-- Send a video of the colors changing when people are hit
+- Send a video of the colors changing when people are hits

 ### What Gets Showcased in the Video We Send in the Server?